connervieira/Predator/ETHICS.md

 Predator provides the ability to alert the user when it detects a license plate in an alert hotlist.
 These alerts can be used by users to configure alerts when they pass family members on the road, drive by a famous car, or any number of other fun scenarios.
 However, this feature can also be used in more serious situations, like in the case of AMBER alert plate detection.

-For sake of conveinence and unity, V0LT occasionally provides optional network based license plate alert hotlists to aid users who want to help their communities catch dangerous criminals.
+For sake of conveinence, V0LT occasionally provides optional network based license plate alert hotlists to aid users who want to help their communities catch dangerous criminals.
 That being said, V0LT has extremely strict policies on what license plates are posted to this list.

 Alerts may be published for the following situations: